AI Travel Planner LogoaiplannerBrowse All

 09:00 - 10:00

-Take a Shinkansen or local train from Kyoto to Osaka, a quick and convenient journey.
+Take a Shinkansen or local train from Kyoto Station to Shin-Osaka Station or Osaka Station, followed by a local transfer to your hotel.

 11.2